 Write about the positives.
 If you find a nice, compassionate, and communicative person, you can go over your needs and work out agreements when you meet.

 Here’s the kind of ads that will not attract a lot of wonderful, kind-hearted, generous, stable, trustworthy people:

 - “Don’t apply if you are not this-thing, this-thing, and this-thing”

 - “You must be willing to do things this-way, this-way and this-way”

-- “No drama, no messiness, no late rent, no fighting, no crooks, no frauds, no parties, no pets, no noise, no students, no slackers, no this, no that, no other thing”
+- “No drama, no messiness, no laziness, no crooks, no frauds, no pets, no noise, no scented products, no chemicals, no students, no slackers, no this, no that, no other thing”

 - “I’m in this terrible situation right now.
 Why don’t you write to me so you can get involved in my problems.”